1963 South Vietnamese coup d'état: Seizing control of the 7th Division

 With a group of his personal rebel officers, Có flew by helicopter to Mỹ Tho, the division headquarters, to take command on the morning of the coup.
 Reaching the Mekong Delta town two hours before the scheduled start of the coup, he held a ceremony for the division's incumbent officers—who thought the change of command was a routine matter—in a local hall.
-When the coup started, Có's men charged through the doors with automatic guns and arrested the officers, before taking command.
+When the coup started, Có's men charged through the doors with automatic weapons and arrested the officers, before taking command.
 He said "Please remain seated quietly.
 Anyone who rises will be instantly shot".

 Có then phoned Cao, further south in the Mekong Delta's largest town Cần Thơ, where the IV Corps was headquartered.
 The rebel colonel assured Cao that the divisional and corps transfer had taken place smoothly.
-Có, a central Vietnamese, was afraid that Cao, a Mekong Delta native would recognise his fake southern accent, and realize that he was impersonating Phat, another southerner.
+Có, a central Vietnamese, was afraid that Cao, a Mekong Delta native, would recognise his fake southern accent, and realize that he was impersonating Phat, another southerner.
 However, Cao did not notice.

 When Cao was informed by his subordinates that there was a coup occurring in the capital, he believed it to be part of the false coup, as he had been told beforehand by Nhu; Cao was one of the regime's most loyal and favored generals and he was going to help stage the second part of Nhu's plan.
 Cao told one regiments and a few tanks to ready themselves for the second part of the plot.
 Later, Cao realised it was a genuine coup.
 He sent the 9th Division under Colonel Bùi Dzinh to move north through Mỹ Tho towards Saigon to save Diệm, but Có had already made plans to cut off any attempt by Cao to relieve Saigon.
 When Cao radioed the 7th Division in Mỹ Tho, Có identified himself and taunted the corps commander, saying "Didn't you recognise my accent?".
 Có told the general that he had ordered all the ferries to the Saigon side of the Mekong River, and told Cao not to attempt to cross unless he wanted to die.
 Seeing that Diệm was lost, Cao later expressed solidarity with the coup.